Michael Johnson (fighter): Return to victory

 Johnson was scheduled to face Alan Patrick on May 7, 2022, at UFC 274.
 However, the bout was pushed back, one week to UFC on ESPN: Błachowicz vs. Rakić, for unknown reasons.
 Johnson won the fight via knockout in the second round, snapping his three year long losing streak and getting his first knockout victory since 2016 in the process.

 Johnson faced Jamie Mullarkey on July 9, 2022, at UFC on ESPN: dos Anjos vs. Fiziev.
 He lost the fight via controversial split decision.
 15 out of 19 media outlets scored the fight in favor of Johnson.
 The bout earned Johnson his third Fight of the Night bonus award.

 Johnson faced Marc Diakiese on December 3, 2022, at UFC on ESPN 42.
 He won the bout via unanimous decision.

 Johnson faced Carlos Diego Ferreira on May 20, 2023 at UFC Fight Night 223.
 He lost the fight via knockout in the second round.

 Johnson faced Darrius Flowers on February 10, 2024, at UFC Fight Night 236.
 He dominated most of the bout on the ground and won by unanimous decision.

 Johnson faced Ottman Azaitar on December 14, 2024, at UFC on ESPN 63.
 He won the fight by knockout in the second round.
 This fight earned Johnson another Performance of the Night award.

 Johnson faced Daniel Zellhuber on July 19, 2025 at UFC 318.
 He won the fight by unanimous decision.

+Johnson was scheduled to face Alexander Hernandez on January 24, 2026 at UFC 324.
+However, the fight was cancelled on the day of the event, with the promotion giving no official reason.
+The cancellation followed notable betting‑line movement on the matchup, and it was reported that some observers speculated Hernandez may have been dealing with an injury, although this was not confirmed by the UFC.
+UFC CEO and president Dana White later confirmed that the fight had been pulled from the card due to betting concerns.

+Johnson faced Drew Dober on March 7, 2026 at UFC 326.
+He lost the fight by knockout in the second round.